Skip to main content

 The brief, in one sentence

-We didn't start
+We didn't start with code.

 We started with Saturday nights in the kitchen.